mzattera/v4j/README.md

 There are several `VoynichFactory.getDocument(...)` methods to return available transcriptions.
 Please notice that not all combination of transcription, transcription type and alphabet are available.

+`IvtffText` is composed of `IvtffPage`s, each having a descriptor, a `PageHeader` instance that can be obtained by using `getDescriptor()`, which contains IVTFF metadata for the page, such as "language" (A or B), illustration type, position of page in the text (quire, bifolio), etc.

+In turn an `IvtffPage`is composed of `IvtffLine`s, each having a descriptor, a `LocusIdentifier` instance that can be obtained by using `getDescriptor()`, which contains IVTFF metadata for the line, namely the locus identifier and the transcriber.
+Please notice that for interlinear texts several copies of the same line exists with different transcribers.

+In addition to inherited methods `filterElements()` and `splitElements()`, the methods `filterPages()`, `filterLines()`, `splitPages()`, and `splitLines()` can be used to create IVTFF documents by filtering and/or splitting content of an existing document.
+Again, please refer to JavaDoc fro more details.

 ```Java
 /* Code examples to be added.... */